nickjohngray/data-fetch-with-func-comp/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+### Retrieve Data from Server in FC and build UI Example
 An Example that shows how to:
 1. fetch data from an api
 2. use a functional component